 Combine Remarketing With Offline Marketing Efforts

 If you have heavy offline marketing, consider using a special URL in your Print, TV, and Radio ads.
 This way you can setup a URL based remarketing audience to help traditional advertising work with your online advertising.
-You have probably heard ads on the radio using this method by saying “Visit website.com/promo” or a TV ad that shows the URL as website.com/TV – this is most likely because the company wants to know how many website visits came from the TV ad, and hopefully they setup a remarketing list too!
-Feel free to use this technique for traditional advertising, trade show booths, contests, giveaways, and any other offline sources to merge them with your online advertising efforts.
+You have probably heard ads on the radio using this method by saying "Visit website.com/promo" or a TV ad that shows the URL as website.com/TV – this is most likely because the company wants to know how many website visits came from the TV ad, and hopefully they setup a remarketing list too!
+Feel free to use this technique for traditional advertising, trade show booth advertising and trade show banner designs, contests, giveaways, and any other offline sources to merge them with your online advertising efforts.
 If you are using PPC Management Services, make sure they are aware of your offline marketing efforts so they can better tie in all marketing efforts.

 If for some reason different marketing departments don't want to help each other out, or you already sent mailers without a special URL, you can setup a double layer remarketing audience for New Visitors with Traffic Source of Medium = Direct.
 This is as close as you can get without having a unique URL because new website visitors that go directly to your website by manually typing the URL likely found you by a traditional, offline ad.